Eks

 Optional parameters can be passed as a params::Dict{String,<:Any}.
 Valid keys are:

-• "force": Force the update if the existing node group's pods are unable to be drained due to a pod disruption budget issue.
-If an update fails because pods could not be drained, you can force the update after it fails to terminate the old node whether or not any pods are running on the node.
+• "force": Force the update if any Pod on the existing node group can't be drained due to a Pod disruption budget issue.
+If an update fails because all Pods can't be drained, you can force the update after it fails to terminate the old node whether or not any Pod is running on the node.

 • "launchTemplate": An object representing a node group's launch template specification.
 You can only update a node group using a launch template if the node group was originally deployed with a launch template.

 • "releaseVersion": The AMI version of the Amazon EKS optimized AMI to use for the update.
 By default, the latest available AMI version for the node group's Kubernetes version is used.
 For information about Linux versions, see Amazon EKS optimized Amazon Linux AMI versions in the Amazon EKS User Guide.
 Amazon EKS managed node groups support the November 2022 and later releases of the Windows AMIs.
 For information about Windows versions, see Amazon EKS optimized Windows AMI versions in the Amazon EKS User Guide.
 If you specify launchTemplate, and your launch template uses a custom AMI, then don't specify releaseVersion, or the node group update will fail.
-For more information about using launch templates with Amazon EKS, see Launch template support in the Amazon EKS User Guide.
+For more information about using launch templates with Amazon EKS, see Customizing managed nodes with launch templates in the Amazon EKS User Guide.

 • "version": The Kubernetes version to update to.
 If no version is specified, then the Kubernetes version of the node group does not change.
 You can specify the Kubernetes version of the cluster to update the node group to the latest AMI version of the cluster's Kubernetes version.
 If you specify launchTemplate, and your launch template uses a custom AMI, then don't specify version, or the node group update will fail.
-For more information about using launch templates with Amazon EKS, see Launch template support in the Amazon EKS User Guide.
+For more information about using launch templates with Amazon EKS, see Customizing managed nodes with launch templates in the Amazon EKS User Guide.

 source